 - Teaching methods

-- Lectures, seminars in computer lab, home assignments, team project.
+- Seminars in the computer lab, home assignments.

 - Assessment methods